 For typical home-based rehabilitation, relevant information about a patient’s progress between face-to-face visits is most often sparse, qualitative and self-reported, so that when recovery is delayed or derailed, it is challenging to understand the root cause.
 It is this lack of objective, quantitative, clinical insight into home-based recovery that is an understandable key driver of the increased frequency of face-to-face visits early in the recovery process.

 But this is all about to change.

 Digital assistants, telemedicine, computer vision, and augmented and virtual reality systems are finally able to allow clinicians the privileged insight into the full process of outpatient, at-home recovery.
-Patients can look forward to on-demand, expert guidance and personalized feedback while in the safety and comfort of their own home.
+Patients can look forward to on-demand, expert guidance on their recovery, all while enjoying therapy in the safety and comfort of their own homes.
 Clinicians can look forward to a streamlined workflow and population-level dashboards that provide more objective and actionable information about their patients’ trajectory of recovery, wherever they may be.

 Early results using Reflexion Health’s VERA™ (Virtual Exercise Rehabilitation Assistant) platform highlight the opportunities with this new modality and demonstrate value in four key areas: patient, provider, process and payor.